compressmodels/compressmodels.github.io/_posts/2025-06-06-realtime-fraud-detection.md

 Accelerating Wide MLPs with Early Exit Inference: A Case Study on a Credit Card transaction dataset.

 We present an empirical evaluation of a custom sklearn inference acceleration framework applied to wide multilayer perceptrons (MLPs), responsible for detecting fraud.
-Our method integrates early exit mechanisms and achieves a 1.27x speed-up, resulting in potentially being able to examine 1.27x more cases of fraud if the MLP is the bottleneck.
+Our method integrates early exit mechanisms and achieves a 1.27x speed-up, resulting able to examine 1.27x more cases of fraud if the MLP is the bottleneck.

 ### Dataset
 We evaluate our method on the [Credit Fraud dataset](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud) available on Kaggle, a benchmark for binary classification for fraud.
 The dataset contains 284807 data points and 28 features.
 We split it into train (80%), val 12% and test (12%).